 Frances’ achievements are less well known than those of her sister.
 This may be due to her departure from Glasgow.
 Also also because her husband destroyed many of her works after her death.

 Both sisters works were also frequently overshadowed by the achievements of Charles Rennie Mackintosh.
 Frances died in Glasgow in 1921.

 Information provided by Wikipedia

-Here’s a short video I found on YouTube from Francis C. of Frances’ designs.
+Here’s a couple of videos I found on YouTube from Francis C. of Frances’ designs.

 See a list of Charles Rennie Mackintosh Projects